garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Meeting housing needs.md

 3. Acts as inflation hedge

 ## Apartment
-- You don't own the
+- You don't own the land
+- Can be a flat, townhouse, or other building unit group title development
+- Buyer receives title to an individual unit & jointly owns common areas
+- Owner usually pays monthly body corporate fee in addition to mortgage payments
+- Generally costs less than single family home